 The 2017 NBA season showcased Kawhi Leonard’s coming out party.
 He had jumped from being a secondary star to firmly planting himself in the talks of leagues best players.
 Quietly lurking, season by season as if a Great White were hunting for pray, and finally breaching into attack mode to take the league down with a steady cast behind him.
 Leading us to believe he was a quiet superstar who fit the Spurs system to a T. Kawhi was ready to fill the void that Tim Duncan had left behind.
 Let’s not get ahead of ourselves, remind a few years and lets take a look at Kawhi’s rise.

 Coming into San Diego State University, Leonard immediately jumped onto the scene.
 This made the Spurs gasp at his ability and trade up for what essentially was Kawhi Leonard for George Hill (the other players never panned out and for their safety shall remain nameless).
-Immediately following the concussion of the 2010 season lockout he signed an extension with the Spurs.
+Immediately following the conclusion of the 2010 season lockout he signed an extension with the Spurs.
 As the Spurs do, they find the right player that fits their brand of basketball and gradually bring them along.
 Greg Popovich sheltered the 15th overall pick, cuddled him and employed him into situations where Leonard could thrive.
 He was never rushed or put into a position he wasn’t capable of handling.
 He quickly became labeled as one of the best two way players in the NBA.
 Yeah, Kawhi’s was exceptionally good at basketball.
 Fast forward to the beginning of the 2017 post-season.
 Kawhi was tearing up the playoffs until he had an unfortunate ankle injury.

 Kawhi had just come off his best season statistically and looked ready to compete for a top spot in the West.
-He was names All-NBA and All-NBA Defensive team.
-However, missing the a ton of games to bookend the season and plenty throughout because of his ankle and an apparent thigh injury began to cause a rift.
+He was named All-NBA and All-NBA Defensive team.
+However, missing a ton of games to bookend the season and plenty throughout because of his ankle and an apparent thigh injury began to cause a rift.
 The Spurs claimed Kawhi was cleared of his injury and could play, while a second opinion said otherwise.
 Which is where things start to get foggy.

 First, the NBA and NBA organization’s employee team doctors that work with CBA and players union to make sure that no lines are crossed.
 So for Kawhi to have no faith in his team’s doctor smells fishy.
 No one is perfect and not everyone heals the same so doctors can miss diagnosis an issue.
 However, Tony Parker tore his thigh which would seem to be a worse injury at an older age and had recovered and began playing again.
 Which makes his injury a bit bizarre.
 But there are many branches to this story that don’t look so favorable for Leonard.